Cleveland, OH Laminating Services

-Our Cleveland, OH premium print finishing company provides many types of laminating services including thermal and adhesive processes for projects of all sizes.
+Classic Laminations is the leading provider in Cleveland, OH for premium print finishing and laminating services, offering thermal and adhesive processes for projects of all sizes.

-Laminating is a great way to protect and extend the life of your printed piece.
-We have eight hot laminators and two cold laminators which allow us to complete your project both quickly and with the most cost effective equipment.
-Our equipment can handle laminating many types of substrates with widths up to 60 inches for hot laminating and 54 inches for cold laminating.
-We can apply your choice of laminate finish on one side or both sides and we stock a wide variety of film/adhesive calipers ranging from 1.2 to 15 mil which allow us to fulfill any project request.
+Our equipment is built to handle lamination for many types of substrates with widths up to 60 inches for hot laminating and 54 inches for cold laminating!
+We apply your choice of laminate finish on one or both sides of your piece.
+We also stock a wide variety of film and adhesive calipers ranging from 1.2 to 15 mil which allows us to fulfill all client requests!

 - Menus and Table Tents

 - Trade Show Displays

 - ID Badges

 - Parking Passes

 - Awards, Documents and More